GenerousLabs/generous.investments/content/pages/software.md

 description: Generous software
 ---

 We build software focused on human communication, coordination and orchestration.
-We take inspiration from tools like Signal, Keybase, Matrix in the space of tools like Loomio, Dreams and SplitWise.

-Our first product is rethink of what an address book would look like in the 21st century.

-We build software focused on human communication, coordination and orchestration.
 We take inspiration from tools like [Signal](https://signal.org), [Keybase](https://keybase.io),